BaziotaBeans/beans/README.md

-# This My Oficial Portifolio made with HTML, CSS(Sass) and JS
+# This My Official Portifolio made with HTML, CSS(Sass) and JS
 # Enjoy. 😉